hardiknegi98/Library-Management-System/README.md

 # Library-Management-System

-A backend system consisting of a monolithic spring boot service for proper management of college library.
+A backend system consisting of a spring boot services for proper management of college library.

 *) Service exposes CRUD APIs for entities in the system.